 Introduction

-This is the second of the “two very serious articles on family and heritage” that the humorous article of Saturday, 4/29/2023 mentioned.
+This is the second of the “two very serious articles on family and heritage” that the humorous article from Saturday, 4/29/2023, mentioned.
 The first article today honored my mother-in-law.

 My Mother, Ozella Scott, is also the finest Christian example that I have ever known.
 (I can have two, my Mom and my Mother.
 They are equally the finest!)

-My wife and I had hoped that the Good Lord would wait, to call my Mother Home, until after we could visit this summer.
-Regrettably, “life, such as it has been,” hindrances, especially since 3/29/2016, had forestalled a much desired visit to our Missouri family.
+My wife and I had hoped that the Good Lord would wait to call my Mother heavenward, until after we could visit this summer.
+Regrettably, “life, such as it was,” and hindrances, especially since 3/29/2016, forestalled a much-desired visit to our Missouri family.

 Homeward Bound!

-About 7:30 AM, on Wednesday, April the 26th, the Good Lord called Mother home.
+About 7:30 AM, on Wednesday, April 26th, the Good Lord called Mother to her heavenly home.
 My adoptive sister called to let me know.
-The phone beeped once, instead of ringing, as usual.
+The phone beeped once, instead of ringing, as it usually does.
 I thought that a smoke detector had beeped.
 I figured out that it was the home phone.
-When I called my sister back, to talk about our Mother's journey Home, I mentioned the beep.
+When I called my sister back to talk about our Mother's journey home, I mentioned the beep.
 My sister said, “That was our Mother!”
-You know, our home phone always rings, as usual.
+You know, our home phone always rings like it should.
 That was the first time that it beeped.
-That beep, as my heart knows, must have been our Mother, signaling that she had flown upward, into her bright and everlasting Home.
+That beep, as I know in my heart, must have been our Mother, signaling that she had flown upward to her bright and everlasting home.

 The Arrangements

-I remember the good folks at McMikle Funeral Home very well.
-Our Mother's obituary is on their website: Ozella McTigue Scott, of Charleston, Missouri, Obituary: January 21, 1930 - April 26, 2023 (on McMikle Funeral Home).
+I remember very well the good folks at McMikle Funeral Home.
+Our Mother's obituary is on their website: Ozella McTigue Scott, of Charleston, Missouri, Obituary: January 21, 1930 - April 26, 2023 (McMikle Funeral Home).

-The memorial service was on Monday, May the 1st.
-The obituary mentions that I would be one of two ministers, officiating at the service.
+The memorial service was on Monday, May 1st.
+The obituary mentions that I would be one of two ministers officiating at the service.

-My adoptive sister would like to have seen my wife and me, but she knew, graciously, that my “bionics” might not endure the approximate seven-hour drive.
-(She has her “bionics” also.)
-Mrs. Appalachian Irishman and I wanted to make the drive.
+My adoptive sister would have liked to have seen my wife and me, but she knew, graciously, that my “bionics” might not endure the approximate seven-hour drive.
+She also has her “bionics.”
+Mrs. Appalachian Irishman and I wanted to make the trip.
 My “bionics” have endured only a few two-hour, one-way drives.
-Sitting too long returns muscles to their traumatized memories.
-Walking, hiking, and moving around keeps them more limber.
+Sitting too long returns my muscles to their traumatized memories.
+Walking, hiking, and moving around keep them more limber.
 Wisdom dictated another solution.

-McMikle Funeral Home and the Appalachian Irishman - Podcasts home studio had the technology.
-The honor and privilege, for my part of our Mother's service, was delivered virtually, on Monday, May the 1st.
+McMikle Funeral Home and the home studio for Appalachian Irishman - Podcasts had the technology.
+The honor and privilege of my part of our Mother's service was delivered virtually on Monday, May 1st.

 My Message

-The day after our Mother went to her everlasting reward, I composed my message.
-I was alone, but I felt as if I were speaking live, during the actual service.
+The day after our Mother went to her everlasting reward, I composed my eulogy.
+I was alone, but I felt as if I were speaking live during the actual service.
 I tried to speak the words that I had prepared, but emotion frequently overcame my script.
-Emotion poured from my heart and soul more than I'd expected.
+Emotion poured from my heart and soul more than I had expected.

-I listened to that message once only.
-Early in the recording, I'd misstated that our Mother was age 63.
-I'm glad that I corrected that, later, to age 93.
-I did not want to rerecord, to correct that error.
-Composing the message was difficult enough, the first time.
+I listened to that message only once.
+Early in the recording, I misstated that our Mother was 63 years old.
+I corrected that later to age 93.
+I did not want to rerecord to correct that error.
+Composing the message was difficult enough the first time.
 I may listen to my message again, but some time needs to pass first.
 If I hear myself again too soon, then the emotion will come back too quickly.

 Initial Conclusion

-In initial closing, I'll explain the story behind the painting.
-I'd taken the photograph, below, on the same day as the above photograph.
-The image shows the upper left corner of the back of the painting.
+In this initial closing, I'll explain the story behind the painting.
+I took the photograph below on the same day as the above photograph.
+The image below shows the upper left corner of the back of the painting.

-Back in the late 1980's, I'd asked my adoptive Mother, Ozella Scott, and my adoptive Mama, Ollie McTigue (who went to Glory, on Sunday, July 14th, 1991) to sign the back.
+Back in the late 1980s, I had asked my adoptive Mother, Ozella Scott, and my adoptive Momma, Ollie McTigue (who went to Glory on Thursday, July 11, 1991), to sign the back.
 They did, graciously.

-The painting hung in the kitchen and dining room, of the McTigue home.
-During the many occasions, when I enjoyed dining with the family at the noon meal, I admired the painting.
-I commented on the relaxing scene.
-A boy, girl, and their dog were going fishing, near a covered bridge.
+The painting hung in the kitchen and dining area in the McTigue home.
+On many occasions when I enjoyed dining with the family during the noon meal, I admired the painting.
+I commented about the relaxing scene.
+A boy, a girl, and their dog were going fishing near a covered bridge.

-The loving and kind spirits of my Mama and Mother gave me that painting!
-I had tried to decline, but their caring insistence would not accept “no” as an answer.
-The painting hung, in honor, in the dining room, of our homes, first in Charleston and then in Dexter, Missouri.
-It was stored safely, during our five years in Russia (1994 - 1999).
-Lord willing, the painting will be our gift, one day, to a loving and caring niece.
-After this article is published, I plan to print and attach a copy to the back of the painting – to explain the history.
+The loving and kind spirits of my Momma and Mother gave me that painting!
+I tried to decline, but their caring insistence would not accept no for an answer.
+The painting hung in honor in the dining room of our homes, first in Charleston and then in Dexter, Missouri.
+It was stored safely during our five years in Russia (1994-1999).
+Lord willing, the painting will be our gift one day to a loving and caring niece.
+After this article is published, I plan to print and attach a copy of it to the back of the painting to explain the history behind the painting.

 Final Conclusion